|The Circulatory System

 Figure 1 shows a muscle (in red) at rest next to a vein.
 Flapper valves in the vein allow blood to flow up from below but not down from above (illustrated by the arrows).
 In Figure 2, the muscle contracts and exerts pressure on the side of the vein.
 This causes blood to flow up through the valve above while the valve below remains closed ensuring proper circulation towards the heart.

 Prolonged standing on a hard surface will lead to damaged veins.
 This damage occurs as the pressure inside the veins builds up and expands the sides of the veins.
 As the years go by, the vein becomes permanently expanded and the flaps that make up the valves are no longer able to reach together.

 Anti-fatigue mats were developed specifically to solve the problems of short-term fatigue and long-term injury associated with standing work positions.
 Our product line represents the most advanced technology for this purpose available in the marketplace today.

-By providing an elastic surface to stand on, an Anti-fatigue mats stimulates muscle activity in feet and legs.
+By providing an elastic surface for standing on, an Anti-fatigue mat stimulates muscle activity in feet and legs.
 As described above, this is important for the proper function of the venous pump and hence for the prevention of fatigue and injury.

 |This thermal photograph compares circulation in the lower body of a standing worker.
 The image on the right shows the worker standing on an anti-fatigue.
 Red and yellow tones indicate higher skin temperatures resulting from stimulated muscle activity and hence circulation in the legs and feet, promoted by the anti-fatigue mat’s unique elastic properties.
 The image on the left shows circulation patterns without the anti-fatigue.
 Blues and greens in this image are evidence of poor circulation, a reliable predictor of fatigue and muscle disorders.|